Lummi Island: Culture

 Lummi Island is best known for its unique reef net salmon fishery developed by the indigenous Lummi of the area.
 It has an eclectic population of artists, seascapes, and rural settings.
 The island's narrow, scenic and winding roads are popular with bicyclers.
-A trail to Lummi Mountain takes hikers through the Baker Preserve to stunning high views of the San Juan and Gulf Islands.
+A trail to Lummi Mountain takes hikers through the Baker Preserve to views of the San Juan and Gulf Islands.
 The trail is maintained by the Lummi Island Heritage Trust.

 Facilities on the island include a general store, two restaurants, several bed and breakfast houses, a small library, a post office, a fire station, a church, a Salvation Army camp, and a vintage 1919 elementary school.
 The historic Lummi Island Congregational Church has a quiet, wooded cemetery.
-The Beach Store Cafe is a popular local hangout with a small bar and traditional café fare.

-The Willows Inn, opened in 1910, was upgraded to a fine dining restaurant in 2010 under chef Blaine Wetzel, who co-owns it.
+The Willows Inn, opened in 1910, was upgraded to a fine dining restaurant in 2010 under chef Blaine Wetzel, who co-owned it.
 Restaurant employees complained about workplace conditions, and in 2017 the restaurant was fined by the United States Department of Labor and required to end its internship program.
 In late 2022, after allegations of abuse were again reported and settled, the Inn was closed and according to reports will be donated to a local non-profit.